Professor attempts to fail students after falsely accusing them of using ChatGPT to cheat

 Jared Mumm sent an email to his class on Monday as students were finishing up for the semester, claiming he discovered they all used artificial intelligence on their essays, The Washington Post and Rolling Stone reported.

-A Reddit post of the alleged email says Mumm would be giving everyone an incomplete after he discovered students used “Chat GTP,” a misspelling of the technology he used several times.
+A Reddit post of the email said Mumm would be giving everyone an incomplete after he discovered students used “Chat GTP,” technology he used several times.

-The professor says he ran the last three assignments all the students did through ChatGPT two separate times to ensure he knows they cheated.
+The professor said he ran the last three assignments all the students did through ChatGPT two separate times to ensure he knows they cheated.

-“I will not grade chat Gpt s—,” Mumm allegedly said to one student in a screenshot provided to Post.
+“I will not grade ChatGPT s—,” Mumm reported to say to one student in a screenshot provided to the Post.

-Other plagiarism detection companies such as the popular Turnitin have introduced AI detection into their platforms, but ChatGPT is not capable of reliably detecting if an essay was written by itself.
+Other plagiarism detection companies such as the popular Turnitin have introduced AI detection into its platforms, but ChatGPT is not capable of reliably detecting if an essay was written by itself.

 The school has said the incident had not led any students to fail or not be allowed to graduate, but at least one student did come forward and say they used ChatGPT at other points in the class.